 A good QBR template is like a report card for a company, offering a clear grade on company performance.
 However, unlike a report card, a QBR template is designed to distill the performance of the last three months into an action plan for what needs to be done to improve performance over the next three months.

-Aside from just monitoring performance and planning for improvement, the best QBR templates bring a business together, rallying executives, department heads, and team leaders around shared goals.
+Aside from just monitoring performance and account planning for improvement, the best QBR templates bring a business together, rallying executives, department heads, and team leaders around shared goals.

 Whether you’re hosting your first QBR presentation or your hundredth, a solid template will make your QBR conversation, planning, and execution a regular value add to the business.
 Consider the following items below, which are core components any good QBR template should include.